Information current as of 8-12-21

 Visitors are expected to comply with precautions for infection control or other processes for patient safety and to foster a therapeutic environment.
-This will include: temperature monitoring, hand hygiene, masking (including masking while in the patient’s room) and use of other personal protective equipment, social distancing, limiting surface touching, and remaining in the patient room or designated area as directed by the clinical team.
+This will include: screening, hand hygiene, masking and use of other personal protective equipment as directed, social distancing, limiting surface touching, and remaining in the patient room or designated area as directed by the clinical team.
 Frequent coming and going from the patient location is discouraged.
-Visitors who demonstrate signs and symptoms of illness will not be permitted to stay.